Muskogee, OK Economic Scene Prompts More Business

-A major upcoming project in the heart of the city is construction of a new Muskogee Little Theatre in the downtown district, across from Three Rivers Museum and the Oklahoma Music Hall of Fame.
+A major upcoming project in the heart of the city is construction of a new Muskogee Little Theatre.
+It will be in the cultural district, across from Three Rivers Museum and the Oklahoma Music Hall of Fame.

 “Nationwide, downtowns are reinventing themselves by creating cultural and entertainment districts, and that is exactly what is happening in Muskogee,” says Coni Wetz, Muskogee Little Theatre executive director.
 “The city gave us a downtown tract of land because they want us to build in the new entertainment district.”

-The City of Muskogee Foundation is contributing $5.5 million to the building project, while Muskogee Little Theatre must raise another $1 million.
+The City of Muskogee Foundation is contributing $5.5 million to the building project, while Muskogee Little Theatre raised another $1 million.

-“We're hoping our $1 million will be raised by the end of 2014, followed by 9-12 months of construction on our amazing two-story building,” Wetz says.
-“Once we move into the new facility, we will sell our current old theater on Cincinnati Avenue.”
+“Once we move into the new facility, we will sell our current old theater on Cincinnati Avenue,” Wetz says.